Like South Carolina's coast, but want to stay away from crowds? I have the perfect spot: Georgetown.

 Located in a quiet neighborhood overlooking former rice fields, the house is just a short stroll from Georgetown's Harborwalk and all its restaurants and attractions.

 The Harborwalk is short (four blocks), but packed with places to eat, shop and see.
 There are parks at each block honoring famous figures from South Carolina's history, including Revolutionary War hero Francis Marion, and two historic sites bookend the walk: the Kaminski House on the west and the Rice Museum on the east.

-The Kaminski House, one of more than 60 antebellum homes in the city, was built in the mid- to late-1700s and was deeded to the city in 1972 by the family of one of the town's premier 19th century merchants, Heiman Kaminski.
+The Kaminski House, one of more than 60 antebellum homes in the city, was built in the mid- to late-1700s and deeded to the city in 1972 by the family of one of the town's premier 19th century merchants, Heiman Kaminski.
 It was built by another merchant, Paul Trapier, who is sometimes called the "King of Georgetown."
 The house is filled with antiques furniture and decorative art.
 Guided tours are offered Monday-Saturday as well as a museum shop where you can pick up a treasured souvenir.